syncfusion-content/wpf-docs/wpf/TreeMap/ToolTip-Support.md

 # ToolTip Support

 You can enable ToolTip for TreeMap by setting ShowToolTip to “True”.
-For modifying default appearance of ToolTip, ToolTipTemplate can be specified.
+For modifying default appearance of ToolTip, ToolTipTemplate can be specified and also you can set the `ToolTipShowDuration` property to define the animation speed.

 {% highlight xaml %}